LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 Expense.
 My ORM Diesel, requires that I also write a Schema for my database which has been completed.
 To use Diesel, I built a ``database_manager.rs`` file that manages the database connection and acts as the controller for this project.
-To be completely honest, I don’t have a great understanding on how to separate my Rust files and to call one file from another file.
+To be completely honest, I don't have a great understanding on how to separate my Rust files and to call one file from another file.
 If you look into my ``database_manager.rs`` file, it actually contains the Models, the Schema Diesel requires, and the